IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 EFOR is used to reduce the maximum and minimum power of the unit.
 For hydro units it can be used to reduce their maximum power by the water head effect.
 It does not reduce the maximum charge.

 Those generators or ESS with fixed cost > 0 are considered candidate and can be installed or not.

+Maximum and minimum storage is considered proportional to the invested capacity for the candidate ESS units if StorageInvestment is activated.

 Variable maximum and minimum generation
 ---------------------------------------